juliuspr/on-hornplaying/content/ideas-in-horn-playing/_index.md

   no_date: true
 ---

-A collection of essays that illuminate the central ideas in playing the horn.
-The ideas might seem unusual.
+This collection of essays illuminates several central ideas in playing the horn.
+The ideas might seem unusual at first.
 However, I consider them to be [Threshold Concepts]({{< ref "threshold-concepts.md" >}}).
-Such ideas, once internalised change the way you see the world.
-You approach playing differently when you see things differently.
+Threshold concepts, once internalised, change the way we see the world.
+We approach playing differently when you see things differently.